MLA's COVID-19 statement

 - We encourage employees who are considered to be in a high-risk category to discuss flexible work options that meet their specific needs with their manager.

-- Meetings and events are now suspended until further government instruction.
+- Face-to-face meetings with external stakeholders and events are suspended until further government instruction.

 We will continue to monitor the status of COVID-19 as the situation evolves and update our response accordingly.